 Hamilton/Niagara, Eastern Ontario and Western Ontario were targeted by management as the areas that were most in need of focused attention and cleanup of the tenant base.
 Previously, apartments were rented to tenants who would not qualify under our current application process.
 These building now have a completely new team of staff that are being trained and actively engaged in driving rental increases and attracting high quality tenants.
 We believe the short term pain from this transition will benefit all stakeholders in the long run.
-To date, we have seen good progress in both the Hamilton/Niagara and Eastern Ontario regions.
-Western Ontario has seen some progress however, we are still heavily engaged in the region to try and bring it in-line with the rest of the portfolio.
+To date, we have seen good progress in all regions.
+Our efforts and strategy have begun to show in our vacancy numbers and average rent.